CatZzzzz22/AnimeRating/README.md

 ### Turn On Local Infile Permission In MySQL
 You can choose to config the permission temporarily or make it permanent.
 1. Turn on the permission temporarily:
-- mysql -u [your MySQL username][1] -p   (log into MySQL)
+- mysql -u [your MySQL username] -p   (log into MySQL)

-  => input your password[1] and then you'll get into MySQL
+  => input your password and then you'll get into MySQL
 - SET GLOBAL local_infile = 1;           (turn on the permission to load the CSV file)
 - exit                                   (exit MySQL)

+The username and password are typically set during the installation of MySQL.
+It's typically "root" by default if you didn't change the username.

-Note: If you choose to tmporarily turn on the permission, then each time you see the error "Loading local data is disabled; this must be enabled on both the client and server sides", you need to set the variable to 1 again.
+Note: If you choose to temporarily turn on the permission, then each time you see the error "Loading local data is disabled; this must be enabled on both the client and server sides", you need to set the variable to 1 again.

 2. Turn on the permission permanently:
 - nano /usr/local/etc/my.cnf